leocornus/easy-git/docs/wp-gitweb/release-0.5.0/README.rst

   - ability to random generate secret_key,
   - ability email secret_key to user.
   - hide or encrypt secret key.
+  - ability to handle umount and rm if user is not set as contributor. basically the house-keeping work.

 - integration with `leocornus ci`_